pydio/pydio-doc-howto/cells_prometheus_grafana.md

 ## Grafana Dashboard

-Dashboards can be imported from JSON to Grafana.
+A simple dashboard has been published on the Grafana website.
+See https://grafana.com/dashboards/9817 It can be simply imported with the following steps

-- Copy the content of [Grafana-Dashboard.json](needs link)
+- In the left menu, select Dashboard > Import
-- In the left menu, select Dashboard > Import > Paste JSON and put the json here
+- In the "Grafana.com Dashboard" text field, enter the dashboard ID **9817**

 The new dashboard should be available and show something like the image below.